What’s Happening in New Orleans in August?

 Photo by Danny Howe on Unsplash

 Looking for something fun to do in New Orleans coming up this July?
 Look no further.
-ESSENCE Festival will be taking place in New Orleans over the Independence Day weekend (June 29 – July 3, 2023).
+The ESSENCE Festival of Culture will be taking place in New Orleans over the Independence Day weekend (July 4-7, 2024).
 This unique New Orleans festival hosts multiple famous musical guests, renowned speakers, unforgettable food, fashion, beauty, culture, and much more.
 Music lovers from all over simply can’t go wrong with all the incredible names in this year’s lineup.

 Over the five days, the event will be held mostly at the two New Orleans venues: Caesars Superdome for the evening performances and the New Orleans Ernest N. Morial Convention Center for the daytime activities.

-Soak in the Music at ESSENCE Festival in New Orleans
+Soak in the Music at the ESSENCE Festival in New Orleans

-Essence Festival is a music lover’s dream, and while this year’s lineup is still TBA, the past years’ lineups should tell you this much: The 2023 music schedule will be amazing as usual.
+ESSENCE Festival is a music lover’s dream, and while this year’s full lineup is still TBA, the past years’ lineups should tell you this much: The 2024 music schedule will be amazing as usual.
 In the past, ESSENCE featured performances by such renowned musical artists as Brandy, Missy Elliott, Mary J. Blige, Nas, Big Freedia, Pharrell Williams, Timbaland, and many more.

 The festival has a lot more than just music.
 One of the highlights is a series of keynote events (Michelle Obama, Rev. Al Sharpton and Pharrell Williams were the speakers in the past), plus a slew of exciting conferences, exhibitions, roundtables, and other experiences.